Special Report: Cheap money bankrolls Wall Street's bet on housing

 Cracks are showing in Vegas and beyond.
 Here, rents on single-family homes were down an average of 1.9 percent in March from a year ago.
 In other regions targeted by institutional buyers, such as Phoenix, Southern California, Atlanta and Florida, rents are either falling or flat, according to online real estate service Trulia.

-It is also taking longer than planned for institutional buyers to hire contractors, renovate the acquired homes and get them rented out.
-Industry insiders estimate that roughly half of the more than 55,000 homes acquired by institutions over the past year in the United States have yet to be rented.
+It’s also taking longer than planned for institutional buyers to hire contractors, renovate the acquired homes and get them rented out.
+Industry insiders estimate that roughly half of the more than 55,000 homes acquired by institutions over the past year in the U.S. have yet to be rented.

 “I think it’s a little late to start investing in single-family homes, because some of these larger firms are price-indiscriminate, and pushing prices up,” says Philip Barach, president and co-founder of DoubleLine Capital, a fixed-income mutual-fund firm with $56 billion under management.
 DoubleLine reviewed the foreclosed-home trade a year ago but passed on it.
 “In some markets,” Barach says, “they are the only bidders.”